publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ff.md

 >             “(M) __Training.—__

->             The training that should be provided to administrative law judges with respect to laws and regulations under title XVIII of the Social Security Act \[this subchapter\].
+>             The training that should be provided to administrative law judges with respect to laws and regulations under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\].

 >         “(3) __Additional information.—__